rhomobile/rhomobile-docs/docs/en/edge/guide/printing.md

 			}
 		});

-The callback will be a [PRINTER_STATUS constant string](../api/printingzebra#Constants) indicating if the operation was successful or not.
+A callback for the [PRINTER_STATUS](../api/printingzebra#Constants) constant would return a string indicating whether the operation was successful.

-NOTE: If the image resolution is large (e.g. 1024x768) this method may take a long time to execute.
-It is not guaranteed that files larger than 1024x1024 could be printed correctly.
-You should also consult the manufacturers' documentation on image support for your printer.
-The image may need to be of a certain size and color depth before sending to the printer.
+NOTE: Images larger than 1024x768 might take a long time to print or print incorrectly.
+Consult the printer manufacturer's documentation for acceptable parameters for image printing.

 ### Storing Images
-Some Zebra printers support storing images.
-You can accomplish this by creating  your own ZPL or CPL command set, or use the [storeImage method](../api/printingzebra#mstoreImage)
+Some Zebra printers support the storage of images.
+You can accomplish this by creating your own ZPL or CPL command set, or use the [storeImage](../api/printingzebra#mstoreImage) method:

+Sample JavaScript code:
 	:::javascript
 	//location of image on device
 	var imagefile = Rho.RhoFile.join(Rho.Application.publicFolder, 'myImage.jpg');